 Category 1 - Classic German teddy bear

-Classical German teddy bear according to the idea of Richard Steiff with five joints, without additional items, undressed.
-Fur made of textiles like mohair or faux fur, a long mouth, a modelled upper back, wide apart eyes and relatively big and leaned forward ears.
-Maximum of one accessory on the teddy bear's body is admitted such as a bow, ruff, brooch, scarf or sash.
+Traditional German teddy bear according to the idea of Richard Steiff with five joints, without additional items, undressed.
+Fur made of textiles like mohair or faux fur, a long mouth, a clearly modelled upper back (hump), wide apart eyes and relatively big and leaned forward ears.
+A maximum of one accessory on the teddy bear's body is admitted such as a bow, ruff, brooch, scarf or sash.

 Category 2 - Classical teddy bear international

 Category 3 - Miniature I

 Miniature teddy bear up to 10 centimeters, without additional items, undressed – a maximum of one accessory on the teddy bears' body is admitted such as a bow, ruff, brooch, scarf or sash.